-Wheelchair Accessibility
+15 Wheelchair Accessibility

-27. Private hire vehicles may be provided to accommodate wheelchair using passengers.
-The vehicle must comply with the specifications relating to wheelchair accessible vehicles (see appendices 10 and 17)
+15.1 Private hire vehicles may be provided to accommodate passengers who use a wheelchair.
+The vehicle must comply with the specifications relating to wheelchair accessible vehicles (Appendix 9).

-Taxi radio
+16 Taxi radio

-- 28. There is no requirement to fit a taxi radio but if one is fitted it shall comply with the following conditions - 29.
-A radio if fitted shall be securely mounted to the structure of the vehicle - 30.
-The radio and any of its components shall be placed so as not to cause obstruction to the driver or passengers view and not interfere with the drivers' controls - 31.
-All electrical wiring and cables shall be secured so as not to cause interference to passengers, driver, or vehicle controls
+- 16.1 There is no requirement to fit a taxi radio but if one is fitted it shall comply with the following conditions. - 16.2 A radio if fitted shall be securely mounted to the structure of the vehicle. - 16.3 The radio and any of its components shall be placed so as not to cause obstruction to the driver or passengers view and not interfere with the drivers' controls. - 16.4 All electrical wiring and cables shall be secured so as not to cause interference to passengers, driver, or vehicle controls.

-Accidents/damage to vehicle
+17 Accidents/damage to vehicle

-32. Any accident to a licensed vehicle causing damage affecting the safety, performance or appearance of the vehicle or the comfort or convenience of persons using the vehicle must be notified to the council as soon as possible in writing, in any case within 72 hours.
+17.1 Any accident to a licensed vehicle causing damage affecting the safety, performance or appearance of the vehicle or the comfort or convenience of persons using the vehicle must be notified to the Council as soon as possible in writing, in any case within 72 hours.

-Appendix 7 Safety Screens
+Appendix 6 Safety Screens